cvent/lounge/README.md

 Important note here is that post 'save' and 'remove' hooks do not receive any form of control flow.
 There are no callbacks passed.

-The callback passed into pre hooks can be used to control flow of logic:
+The callback passed into pre hooks have be used to control flow of logic and execution:

 ```js
 schema.pre('save', function (next) {